 Happy Spring!
 It’s time to get back in the garden and get things into shape.
 But you’re on a budget, you say?
 Me, too!
-Here are some ways I get gardening supplies for free (or cheap):
+Here are some ways I get gardening supplies for free (or cheap).

 Use what you have

 Before you rush out to spend money, check your basement and shed for items you can reuse or re-purpose.

 Find free mulch or compost

-Many counties offer free compost at the local landfill or mulch where they are trimming trees; you need to bring your own containers and/or truck to haul it home yourself.
+Many counties offer free compost at the local landfill or mulch where they are trimming trees.
+You will need to bring your own containers and/or truck to haul it home yourself.

 Share or trade with friends/neighbors

 My next-door neighbor and I agreed to re-sod our front lawns at the same time, so we split the cost of renting a tiller, got a better deal on supplies by buying in larger quantity, and split the work.

 Give DIY a try

 Before buying, think about how you make your own for a lot less.
 You can find instructions for everything on the internet, and sometimes it’s worth your time and effort vs. the money.